This website has 6 main sections:

 Classroom Assessment Techniques -- CATs

-The CATs are succint, self-contained, self-instructional, web-based modules that introduce a broadly applicable technique for use in college or university STEM courses.
+The CATs are succinct, self-contained, self-instructional, web-based modules that introduce a broadly applicable technique for use in college or university SMET courses.
 Each CAT has been written by a college or university instructor who currently uses the technique, and has been reviewed by the FLAG Editorial Board for accuracy and consistency with current professional standards of assessment.

 The tools are discipline-specific instruments "nested" within CATs.
 Since some instructors may be looking for convenient, time-saving, discipline-specific tools or instruments that may be implemented directly with only a modicum of additional effort, we have devised a database of appropriate tools.
 The database can be sorted by discipline or CAT, or searched by discipline, purpose or CAT.

 This last section contains several useful resources for faculty who wish to expand their knowledge of assessment practices in college and university SMET courses or to contact individuals who currently use these techniques in their own courses.
 Other information such as useful web sites, experts near home, and a small annotated bibliography are provided.